8 Top Summer Biking Destinations In the US

 Posted by Bluejay Bikes on

 Haven’t planned a summer vacation yet?
 No sweat, because we’ve pulled together the 8 best summer biking destinations in the US where you can really make the most of your Bluejay’s impressive features.
 This list combines long and winding trails through gorgeous state parks, a bike-friendly highway along the Pacific Coast and even a rail trail that skirts some historic native land.
 Covering almost every corner of the country, there’s sure to be terrain that suits your e-bike riding abilities—and features the nature you’re itching to see (wildlife included).
-Before booking your trip, double and triple check that your destination is welcome to e-bike riders, especially if they differentiate between Class 1 e-bikes, like the Premiere Edition, or Class 3 e-bikes, like the Bluejay Sport.
+Before booking your trip, double and triple check that your destination is welcome to e-bike riders, especially if they differentiate between Class 1 e-bikes, like the Premiere, or Class 3 e-bikes, like the Bluejay Sport.

 biking destinations